chloejones9464/whos-getting-the-next-round/wireframes.md

 # Wireframes

+#### Below you'll see I've created the frames that follow the same structure, this is because I wanted to use 3 divs that will change using JavaScript .innerHTML. <br> I've ensured, in these wireframe, to keep accessibility in mind so that the pages are clear and functional.
+Each button is designed for clear reading and understanding.
+My main aim for this Game is to ensure that all ages can play the game with ease and enjoyment.

 ## Mobile

 <details>
 <summary>Mobile Wireframes</summary>

-#### Below you'll see I've created the frames together to ensure I keep the structure of the page the same.

 ![Mobile wireframes](assets/documentation/mobile-wireframes.webp)
 </details>